sgloutnikov/dotfiles/_linux_/README.md

 # Linux Specific Stowed Dotfiles

-Maintain `$HOME` structure for each stow package and follow stow commands like common platform files.
+Maintain `$HOME` structure from this directory and follow stow commands like common platform stow packages.